catberry/catberry/docs/index.md

 }
 ```

-In this example above, you would get a custom tag `<cat-cool></cat-cool>` available in your application.
+In the example above, the tag name of your component would be `cat-cool`, and may be used like:

-Please, keep in mind that *all component names are NOT case-sensitive*.
-If you declared a component with the same name twice you would receive a warning message on the console at startup.

-After you define a cat-component you can use it like this:

 ```html
 <cat-cool id="unique-value" cat-store="group/store1" some-additional="value" ></cat-cool>
 ```

-There are several important moments here:
+Important things to note:
-* Every component's tag must have an `id` attribute with a unique value for the entire application, otherwise
-it would not rendered and throws an error.
+* Every component's tag must have an unique `id` attribute, otherwise it will not rendered and throw an error.
-* You can set the `cat-store` attribute which means if the store is changed this component must be re-rendered automatically.
+* Setting the `cat-store` attribute connects the `store` to the `cat-component`, which means as the `store` is changed, the `cat-component` will be re-rendered automatically.
-* You can set any additional attribute you want and use it inside the component's source code.
+* You can set any additional attribute you want and use it inside the component.
-* You must always use opening and closing tags (not self-closing tags).
+* You must always use opening and closing tags (i.e. no self-closing tags).
 The majority of the browsers do not support self-closing custom tags correctly.
-* You can use tags of other components inside the template of the component.
-Nested components are supported but don't forget about unique IDs. *The best practice is to build IDs of nested components using the current component's ID as a prefix*.
+* Nested components (using `cat-component`s inside component templates) are supported but still require unique IDs. **The best practice is to build IDs of nested components using the current component's ID as a prefix**.

-There are two reserved component names that are used in unusual way:
+There are two reserved component names that are used in an unusual way:
-* `document` – the root template of the entire application (doctype, html, body etc.).
-It can not depend on any store. `cat-store` attribute is ignored.
+* `document` – the root template of the entire application (doctype, html, body, etc.).
+It can not depend on any store, thus the `cat-store` attribute is ignored.
 * `head` – the component for the HEAD element in the document.
 It is always rendered using special diff/merge mode, otherwise all styles and scripts would be re-loaded every time.
 It can depend on a store and works as usual cat-component except the rendering approach.

 ## Cat-component's interface
 The cat-component's logic file should export a class or a constructor function for creating its instances.
 Catberry creates a separate instance for each custom tag on the page.
 Also, you can optionally define the following methods in the class/prototype:

-* `render()` – creates and returns data (or Promise of it) for the component's template.
+* `render()` – creates and returns data, or a Promise, for the component's template.
 The method is called every time when a component's custom tag appears on the page or needs to be updated with new data.
 The method is called in both server and browser environments.
-* `bind()` – creates and returns an object with the event bindings (or Promise of it, see the example below).
-The method is called only in the browser environment every time the page is changed and the component is remounted or on the initial document loading.
+* `bind()` – creates and returns an object with the event bindings, or a Promise.
+This method is called only in the browser, every time the page is changed and the component is remounted, or on the initial document loading.
+See the example below.
-* `unbind()` – this method behaves like a destructor and if you want to manually remove some event listeners or to do anything else to clean up you can implement this method.
-The method is called only in the browser environment every time the component is removed from the DOM.
+* `unbind()` – this method behaves like a destructor.
+Use this if you want to manually remove some event listeners or clean up after yourself.
+The method is called only in the browser environment, and every time the component is removed from the DOM.

-Some more details about the `bind()` method:
-The `bind()` method optionally returns an object that describes all event bindings inside the template of the current component.
-You can return a binding object (or Promise of it) like this.
+Here is an example of an object the `bind()` method could return.

 ```javascript
 bind() {